bhuvyas13/Sukoon/README.md

-# Sukoon
+# सुकून

-Welcome to **Sukoon**, a mental health and wellness application aimed at promoting mindfulness, relaxation, and mental well-being.
+Welcome to **सुकून**, a mental health and wellness application aimed at promoting mindfulness, relaxation, and mental well-being.
 This repository contains the source code and documentation for the Sukoon application.

 ---